What does it take to be great?

 The Price of Potential

-Andrew went home and practiced his craft.
-He listened to Buddy Rich albums for hours on end, to get the tempo down pat.
-His fingers blistered and bled as he worked to hone his craft.
+His fingers blistered and bled as he worked to hone his art.
 His eyes drooped and sagged from sleepless nights.
 The bangs in front of his forehead drenched in sweat from the heat of his ambition.

 Fletcher and Neiman made one of the most-compelling cinematic duos in recent memory.
 Primarily because of the symbolic weight of their relationship.